A movie about former Uber engineer Susan Fowler is reportedly being shopped around

 But as in Silicon Valley, attitudes about what’s acceptable and what’s job threatening appear to be shifting — fast.

-Indeed, in a new interview, Paltrow — joining Jolie, Ashley Judd, and Rose McGowan, among a growing number of actors in speaking up — says that “this way of treating women ends now.”
+Indeed, in a new interview, Paltrow — joining Jolie, Ashley Judd and Rose McGowan, among a growing number of actors in speaking up — says that “this way of treating women ends now.”

 Surely, women in the tech industry can relate.